pymc-devs/pymc/ARCHITECTURE.md

 # Modules
-The codebase of PyMC3 is split among single python file modules at the root level, as well as directories with python code for logical groups of functionality.
+The codebase of PyMC3 is split among single Python file modules at the root level, as well as directories with Python code for logical groups of functionality.
 Admittedly the split is a slightly arbitrary.
 For this guide modules are detailed in the order that a normal user would typically encounter them during a nominal workflow